Wellthy/analytics-engineer-data-interviews/Instructions.md

 * `dbt run` results in a successful build of all models.
 * `dbt test` results in a successful test of all models.
 * All events are firing correctly in Snowplow
+* Any nested JSON arrays have been flattened.